DinoHub-SubT/dsta_deploy/README.md

 * * *

-# Getting Started With Azure
+# Getting Started With Azure & Local Deployment

+You must go through both tutorials to have a working system.
+If not using azure, then skip all *azure* steps and only follow the *localhost* steps.

-Please see `operations/deploy/azurebooks/README.md` instructions.
+Quick-start of azure resources setup `operations/deploy/azurebooks/README.md` instructions.

+Quick-start of operational deployment setup `operations/deploy/deploybooks/README.md` instructions.

 * * *